u3a

 3rd June 2026 : The Sensational Trial of Lady Chatterley's Lover by Andrew Baker

-The trial of "Lady Chatterley's Lover" in 1960 was a landmark case that challenged obscenity laws in the UK and ultimately led to greater freedom in publishing.
-Why did D.H.
-Lawrence's novel become a celebrated court case; what courtroom drama, unforgettable humour and humiliation for the prosecution did the procession of witnesses defending the novel produce?
-How did the trial serve as an overture to the later upheavals of the 1960s and the permissive society?
+Our speaker Andrew Baker is an historian, author, retired Headmaster and experienced cruise ship lecturer, joining us by special recommendation from long-time Odiham u3a members R&HB.
+He will explain why D.H.
+Lawrence's novel become a celebrated court case; what courtroom drama, unforgettable humour and humiliation for the prosecution the procession of witnesses defending the novel produced and how the trial served as an overture to the later upheavals of the 1960s and the permissive society.

 1st July 2026 : The Real CSI - how DNA fingerprinting works by Dr Ian Goodall